SergiyLichenko/ChattingApp/README.md

    ![alt Login Page](https://github.com/SergiyLichenko/ChattingApp/blob/master/Smart/Docs/2%20users.png)

-  So right now, I have 2 users in on both chats, and it is time for first message!:
+  So right now, I have 2 users in on both chats, and it is time for first message!

   7. Second user (the right one) is sending a message: